JetBrains/kotlin-web-site/pages/docs/tutorials/native/mapping-primitive-data-types-from-c.md

 </div>

-The file is missing the `extern "C"` block, which is not needed for our example, but may be necessary if you use C++ and overloaded functions.
-For more details on this, you may want to check out the [C++ compatibility](https://stackoverflow.com/questions/1041866/what-is-the-effect-of-extern-c-in-c) thread.
+The file is missing the `extern "C"` block, which is not needed for our example, but may be necessary if we use C++ and overloaded functions.
+The [C++ compatibility](https://stackoverflow.com/questions/1041866/what-is-the-effect-of-extern-c-in-c) thread contains more details on this.

 It is only necessary to have a `.h` file to run the `cinterop` tool.
 And we do not need to create a `lib.c` file, unless we want to compile and run the example.

 We still need to create a `.def` file to the `cinterop`.
-For more details on this, you may want to check out [Interop with C Libraries](interop-with-c.html).
-It is enough for the tutorial to create the `lib.def` file with the following content:
+More details on this are covered in the [Interop with C Libraries](interop-with-c.html) tutorial. the tutorial to create the `lib.def` file with the following content:
 <div class="sample" markdown="1" mode="c" theme="idea" data-highlight-only="1" auto-indent="false">